franchsli/whatsapp_clone_django/README.md

         'group name'.
 - Check if consumer functions arguments number can be reduced.
 - Split Chat Consumers into multiple consumers (e.g Status consumer and so)
-- Use for... empty in for loops if necessary. <https://docs.djangoproject.com/en/5.0/ref/templates/builtins/#for-empty>
 - Make it responsive.
 - Check and compare all the whatsapp web features with this project features.
 - Review all the code and delete spaguetti code.